SystemFw/blog/content/staging/paxos-failures.md

 ---
-title: "A failure-first understanding of Single Decree Paxos"
+title: "A fault-driven understanding of Single Decree Paxos"
 date: 2025-05-06
 ---

-TODO: standardise on fault vs failure. fault-driven understanding?

 Paxos is a mythical beast standing in the way of every budding Distributed Systems Engineer.
 Classic Paxos is actually not _that_